eduAguilar96/compilers-task-1/README.md

-### Not entirely sure hwats the best way to save data as/like on memory.
-If like we have `c = a + b`, should that be saves as the computed value? or the symbols.
+### Not entirely sure whats the best way to save data on memory.
+If we have `c = a + b`, should that be saved as the computed value? or the symbols?
+When should stuff be computed.
+I think my brain wants to jump into immediately identifying the ideal layers/passes and its stressing me lmao.

-### Started naivley with the idea of saving the symbols, but the code didn't expand very well to support it as i would like.
-As of now memory either save a single symbol, or an int.
+### Started naively with the idea of saving the symbols, but the code didn't expand very well to support it as i would like.
+As of now memory either saves a single symbol, or an int.

 ## Input